 It brings together everything you need to complete a project for everyone to view and access – all in one place.

-Project management software will bring together all the files you need to complete a project so they are easy and simple to find.
+A free online project management software will bring together all the files you need to complete a project so they are easy and simple to find.

 The software also makes it possible for you and your colleagues to see timelines and deadlines for any projects on which you are working through schedules and deadline reminders.